timescale/docs/timescale-forge/disk-management.md

 You can increase your storage size in the Timescale Forge console.

 <highlight type="warning">
-You can only resize your services once every six hours.
+You can only increase your service's storage once every six hours, and you cannot currently decrease your storage size once set.
 </highlight>

 ### Procedure: Increasing service resources